Alzheimer’s End of Life Care: Improving Quality of Life

 Despite these challenges in training implementation and Alzheimer’s symptom management, the integration of palliative care into treatment plans has shown promising results.

-It fosters an environment where patients’ dignity is maintained while providing comfort during their final stages of life.
+It fosters an where patients’ dignity is maintained while providing comfort during their final stages of life.

 This discussion underscores the pivotal role that palliative care plays in managing Alzheimer’s disease; however, it also highlights the need for further improvements in practice.